-Ruler makes the process of closed-loop marketing much easier.
+Ruler makes the process of closed-loop marketing much more straightforward.
 It tracks data on a visitor level, allowing you to successfully attribute leads and marketing-generated revenue across multiple campaigns, ads, keywords and more.

-Put simply, closed-loop reporting allows you to pinpoint the lead generation techniques that drive the most (and the least) revenue.
+Closed-loop marketing (or closed-loop reporting) allows you to pinpoint the lead generation techniques that drive the most or least revenue.

-It is the process that connects your conversion and revenue data to calculate the exact return on investment of your campaigns and channels.
+It is the process that connects your visitor, conversion and revenue data to calculate the exact return on investment of your marketing channels.

 “Closing the loop” refers to connecting marketing with sales so that revenue is definitively and automatically matched to marketing activity to measure and optimise for better results.